 Shell is already participating in a number of CCS projects worldwide including the largest CO2 capture demonstration facility in the world, the European CO2 Technology Centre Mongstad, Norway.
 In September 2012, Shell also announced plans to progress the Quest CCS Project in Canada and is a partner in Australia’s Gorgon natural gas liquefaction project.

 In January 2013, Cansolv Technologies Inc. (a subsidiary of Royal Dutch Shell), working in partnership with RWE npower, successfully captured the first tonne of CO2 at the Aberthaw Power Station in South Wales, the world’s first integrated sulphur dioxide (SO2)/CO2 capture plant.
 Cansolv Technologies Inc. is also providing the CO2 capture technology for SaskPower’s Boundary Dam project.

 It is very important to us that the proposed Peterhead CCS Project is developed with input from the local communities around Peterhead.
-To facilitate this, we will be undertaking extensive public consultation throughout the development of the project and, specifically, to holding three phases of public consultation prior to the submission of our planning applications.
+To achieve this we have committed to ongoing engagement throughout the development of the project and, specifically, to holding three phases of public consultation prior to the submission of our planning applications.
 The third of these phases is now under way.

-Our first phase of public consultation will include a series of exhibitions in communities closest to the proposed project – Boddam, Peterhead and Cruden Bay – as well as in Fraserburgh and Aberdeen.
+Our first phase of public consultation included a series of exhibitions in the communities closest to the proposed project – Boddam, Peterhead and Cruden Bay – as well as in Fraserburgh and Aberdeen.
 Over 500 people attended these exhibitions, at which the public were invited to read about the project plans as they currently stand, ask questions of members of our project team and provide us with feedback.

-In our first phase of public consultation, we are inviting your views on various aspects of the project, including:
+In this first phase of public consultation, we invited views on various aspects of the project, including: